agsb/f2u/README.md

 # Notes

-1. Leaf routine does not do any call.
-Twig routines do.
+1. Primitives (Leaf) routine does not do any call.
+Compound (Twig) routines do.

-2. to translate forth names to assembler names,
+2. To translate forth names to assembler names,

-as prefix or sufix
+I use as prefix or sufix

     use LE for <=
     use GT for >=